3rd Month of Pregnancy – Symptoms, Body Changes & Diet

 Fatigue is very common.
 You must take the rest when you do not feel alright.
 Also, you can invest in some maternity pillows to rest comfortably.

 Take folic acid supplements to avoid any birth defects and other vitamin supplements as advised by the doctor.

 You will be very prone to contracting infections at this stage, so make sure you follow proper hygiene and cleanliness standards for everything, from cooking to cleaning to gardening.
 Keep your vaginal area clean and dry as well.
 Ditch synthetic fabrics during this period and get your hands on cotton undies that will be comfortable and breathable.

 Schedule an appointment with the dentist as you may be prone to bleeding gums and aching teeth due to the changes in your hormone levels.
 It’s important to take great care of your gums during this period, as developing gum diseases can also affect the health of your developing baby.

 Enrol in childbirth education classes to cope with anxiety, stress, and other issues.

 A very crucial aspect, make sure you communicate enough with your partner, close friends or relatives about any issues or apprehensions that you have.
-It is important to take your loved ones into confidence to get some reassurance regarding your problems, and to avoid falling into depression.
+It is important to take your loved ones into confidence to get some reassurance regarding your problems and avoid falling into depression.